 Issues identified by the BLM interdisciplinary team included rangeland health and vegetation, wetlands and riparian, wild horses, and wildlife.
 These resources are discussed in Chapter 3.
-Resources which were considered but would not be affected to the level requiring detailed analysis, are listed in Table 1.
+Resources which were considered but would not be affected to the level requiring detailed analysis, are listed on pages 8-9.